Do you have a legal claim if you slip and fall on snow or ice in Pennsylvania?

 The Hills and Ridges Rule

 Under Pennsylvania Slip and Fall law, a property owner is obligated to use reasonable care to make its property safe for visitors.
-When it snows or ice develops due to a storm, the property owner must make a reasonable effort to clear the property and make parking lots and sidewalks where visitors are expected to walk reasonably safe.
+When a storm causes snow or ice to develop, the property owner must make a reasonable effort to clear the property and make parking lots and sidewalks where visitors are expected to walk reasonably safe.
 If the property owner makes a reasonable effort, then it is protected from liability.

 However, if the property owner does not make a reasonable effort and allows Hills and Ridges (see photo above) to form on the walking surfaces that are dangerous to pedestrians and someone falls and gets hurt, then the property owner is liable.